pluja/Selfhosted-Google-Photos-Alternative/README.md

 ```

 You can come up with a better script, if you do don't doubt opening an issue and I will replace it.
 As I am lazy, and for my setup this is OK I won't be thinking a better syntax for this.

+This script lets us have imports from both the Computer and the Phone in separate folders to avoid conflicts and strange synchronization issues.
+You might be able to use a unique folder on the server but I prefer using it this way.

+We need to create a cronjob to run this script every hour (for example) to check if there are new imports, if there are we will sort them and move them to our Gallery and then remove any duplicates.